The Goodwin Family

 Major Samuel Goodwin

 A Kennebec Proprietor and Commander of Fort Shirley, was the agent and attorney for the Plymouth Company at Frankfort, and when the courthouse was built he and his family were its first occupants.
 To those early Goodwins the new quarters must have seemed luxurious indeed.
 Back in 1756, Major Sam had brought his family from Charlestown, Massachusetts, to live within Fort Shirley’s rough stockade when the French and Indian Wars were still raging.
-Doubtless the Goodwin children had been treated to gory tales of previous Indian attacks, and perhaps 16 year-old Sam Jr. dreamed of reaping a wartime reward offered by the Maine Province for an Indian scalp.
 In his history of the family, Major Goodwin’s grandson wrote that “whenever Indians were discovered the inhabitants would fire alarm guns and the men would run with their muskets to their assistance,” and when men went out to work on the land they would sometimes “set one of their number on an eminence as a sentinel to prevent surprise.”
-The capture of Quebec may have marked the end of Indian skirmishes, but one wonders if the Goodwins, once safe and sound in the big, hip-roofed courthouse, ever forsook their vigilance.
+The capture of Quebec brought to an end the tension that had gripped the area.
+It wouldn’t be many more years before the settlers and Native tribes would be caught up in yet another tense and waring time – the American Revolution.

 The Family in Town Affairs